FireWolf240Playz/Guess-My-Number/README.md

 Features

-Randomly generated number between 1 and 20.
+✅Randomly generated number between 1 and 20.

-Keeps track of the player's points
+✅Keeps track of the player's points

-User-friendly interface
+✅User-friendly interface

-Runs until the player wins or runs out of points
+✅Runs until the player wins or runs out of points

 Contributions

 This project is open for contributions.
 If you have any ideas to make the game more fun or have found any bugs, feel free to submit a pull request or open an issue.

 Thank you for playing!